iDestyKK/render_tools/gba/batch_renderer/README.md

 different... much more different.

 So apparently AVI and WAV files exported raw compress extremely well via XZ.
-In fact, an archive of the raw resources via this has a compression ratio of around **0.0074** (on average via testing a handful of clips...).
+In fact, an archive of the raw resources via this is around **0.0074x** its original size (on average via testing a handful of clips...).
 Thus, it is feasible to store the original files compressed into the final MKV as an attachment.
 In fact, it's recommended.
-This way, if you ever need to go back to the original files, you have an option.
+This way, if you ever need to go back to the original files, you have an extra (somewhat esoteric) option.

 Conveniently, I have made this an option to do automatically.
 Just tack on `-a` in the command: